Sophos Firewall v19.5 - All new features in this update

 Log

-Improved log file storage enables detailed troubleshooting.
+Improved storage of log files enables detailed troubleshooting.

 Hardware Support

-Sophos Firewall OS v19.5 Enhancements video
+Video on the innovations in Sophos Firewall OS v19.5

 Updates are no longer free for long